Client: Moores Mill, LLC

 Catalytic Project for an existing apartment development

 Moores Mill Apartment Clubhouse is a new clubhouse for an existing apartment development near the Westover Plantation neighborhood in northwest Atlanta.
-The Clubhouse was designed and intended to be a driving agent for change in the apartment development, a first step towards an overall renovation.
+The Clubhouse was designed and intended to be a driving agent for change in the apartment development, the first step towards an overall renovation.
 Towards that goal shipping containers were used as a major piece of the construction, forming the majority of the exterior enclosure.
-The Clubhouse is a one story building with a mezzanine, incorporating seven different shipping containers.
+The Clubhouse is a one-story building with a mezzanine, incorporating seven different shipping containers.
 They define a central area as the main exercise space.
 The entire building is enclosed under one roof.
 All of the spaces for exercise are located on the first floor, with the main central space and some smaller enclosures within the shipping containers to allow for multiple uses.
 The kitchenette, office and miscellaneous spaces are located on the first floor.
-The mezzanine contains the WiFi lounge providing a connection back to the exercise room below and a view to the exterior.
+The mezzanine contains the WiFi lounge providing a connection back to the exercise room below and a view of the exterior.
 The stacking shipping container figuration allows for a blending with the landscape to create areas for outdoor exercise and a yard for social gatherings.
 To go with the active outdoor uses there is a covered balcony with the WiFi lounge to allow for more passives uses.